BlankSourceCode/ra3-tweaks/README.md

 ## Current Tweaks
 The current code changes that are applied are:
 * Added RA3-Tweaks Menu button
+* An example new component - the epic dagger
 * Ability to write out the components.json file to disk
 * Ability to export the models as *.obj files
-* Note: Exported files are outputted to `<Robot Arena 3 Directory>\RobotArena3_Data\Managed\ra3-tweaks\exported`
+* Note: Exported files are output to `<Robot Arena 3 Directory>\RobotArena3_Data\Managed\ra3-tweaks\exported`

 ## Future improvements
-The system could probably be expanded to import new components and arenas into the game
+Lots to do, feel free to contribute!